haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 </ul>

 ## (3/18/19 is spring break)
-NB: All anticipated tables have been build, even though that work was broken out differently in the original project plan.
+NB: All anticipated tables have been built, even though that work was broken out differently in the original project plan.

 <ul>
-<li>Look up security issue with selected pre-made template.</li>
+<li>X--Look up security issue with selected pre-made template.</li>
 <li>Create template for JSPs using Bootstrap 4</li>
 <li>Decide how text search of stories will look on interface</li>
-<li>Implement hibernate search on stories</li>
+<li>GOOD PROGRESS -- Implement hibernate search on stories</li>
-<li>Build out and test survey entity.</li>
+<li>GOOD PROGRESS -- Build out and test survey entity.</li>
 <li>IN PROGRESS -- Complete JSP/Servlet for displaying a profile (username and story so far)</li>
 </ul>